kawf/kawf/page_context.md

    - Used for template variables that need the raw value
    - Optional fallback to current URL if no page parameter is present
    - Should use `false` for Location headers to prevent unwanted fallbacks
+   - Special case: Some multi-parameter URLs need raw value to prevent fallback

 2. `format_page_param()`: Returns the formatted URL parameter string
    - Used for generating URL parameters in links and forms
    - Adds "page=" prefix and URL encodes the value
    - Returns empty string if no page context exists
    - Should NOT be used for Location headers
+   - Used in multi-parameter URLs when fallback is acceptable

 ### Important Notes

 1. Location Headers:
    - Should use `get_page_context(false)` to prevent fallbacks
    - Critical for maintaining user navigation state
-   - Multi-parameter URLs still need review for proper page parameter handling
+   - Multi-parameter URLs need special consideration:
+     - Use `format_page_param()` when fallback is acceptable
+     - Use raw page value when fallback must be prevented

 2. Form Values:
    - Use `get_page_context()` with fallback for forms
    - Fallback behavior is appropriate for form submissions
+   - TODO: Review if htmlspecialchars() is needed with page context values
+   - Current codebase generally doesn't use htmlspecialchars() with get_page_context()

 3. Link Parameters:
    - Use `format_page_param()` for generating URL parameters
    - Should not be used for Location headers

-4. Hardcoded Hrefs:
-   - Need to decide between PAGE and PAGE_VALUE based on context
-   - May need standardization
+   - Consider fallback behavior requirements

 ### Files Updated

 ```
 user/
-├── postform.inc               # Updated to use both PAGE_VALUE and PAGE
+├── postform.inc               ✅ Updated to use both PAGE_VALUE and PAGE
-├── delete.php                 # Updated to use get_page_context(false) for Location
+├── delete.php                 ✅ Updated to use get_page_context(false) for Location
-├── undelete.php              # Updated to use get_page_context(false) for Location
+├── undelete.php              ✅ Updated to use get_page_context(false) for Location
+│                              ⚠️ Special case: Uses raw page value for changestate
-├── preferences.php           # Updated to use both variables
+├── preferences.php           ✅ Updated to use both variables
-├── showmessage.php           # Updated to use both variables
+├── showmessage.php           ✅ Updated to use both variables
-├── printsubject.inc          # Updated to use format_page_param() for links
+├── printsubject.inc          ✅ Updated to use format_page_param() for links
-├── lock.php                  # Updated to use get_page_context(false) for Location
+├── lock.php                  ✅ Updated to use get_page_context(false) for Location
-├── unlock.php                # Updated to use get_page_context(false) for Location
+├── unlock.php                ✅ Updated to use get_page_context(false) for Location
-├── track.php                 # Updated to use get_page_context(false) for Location
+├── track.php                 ✅ Updated to use get_page_context(false) for Location
-├── sticky.php                # Updated to use get_page_context(false) for Location
+├── sticky.php                ✅ Updated to use get_page_context(false) for Location
-├── markuptodate.php          # Updated to use get_page_context(false) for Location
+├── markuptodate.php          ✅ Updated to use get_page_context(false) for Location
-├── gmessage.php              # Updated to use get_page_context(false) for Location
+├── gmessage.php              ✅ Updated to use get_page_context(false) for Location
 └── account/
-    ├── login.php             # Updated to use PAGE_VALUE
+    ├── login.php             ✅ Updated to use PAGE_VALUE
-    ├── logout.php            # Updated to use get_page_context(false) for Location
+    ├── logout.php            ✅ Updated to use get_page_context(false) for Location
-    └── forgotpassword.php    # Updated to use PAGE_VALUE
+    └── forgotpassword.php    ✅ Updated to use PAGE_VALUE
 ```

 ### Templates Updated

 ```
 templates/
-├── postform.yatt             # Updated to use PAGE for links
+├── postform.yatt             ✅ Updated to use PAGE for links
-├── delete.yatt              # Updated to use PAGE_VALUE for form
+├── delete.yatt              ✅ Updated to use PAGE_VALUE for form
-├── undelete.yatt            # Updated to use PAGE_VALUE for form
+├── undelete.yatt            ✅ Updated to use PAGE_VALUE for form
-├── preferences.yatt         # Updated to use PAGE for links
+├── preferences.yatt         ✅ Updated to use PAGE for links
-├── showmessage.yatt         # Updated to use both variables
+├── showmessage.yatt         ✅ Updated to use both variables
 └── account/
-    ├── login.yatt           # Updated to use PAGE_VALUE for form
+    ├── login.yatt           ✅ Updated to use PAGE_VALUE for form
-    ├── create.yatt          # Updated to use PAGE_VALUE for form
+    ├── create.yatt          ✅ Updated to use PAGE_VALUE for form
-    └── forgotpassword.yatt  # Updated to use PAGE_VALUE for form
+    └── forgotpassword.yatt  ✅ Updated to use PAGE_VALUE for form
 ```

 ### Benefits

-1. Clear distinction between different page context use cases
+- Clear distinction between use cases
-2. Consistent behavior across codebase
+- Consistent behavior
-3. Easier testing and maintenance
-4. No unwanted fallbacks in critical paths
+- Improved security
-5. Maintained backward compatibility
+- Maintained compatibility

-### Testing Strategy
+### Known Issues

-1. Form Submissions:
+1. **Location Headers:**
-   - Test all forms with hidden page fields
-   - Verify correct page context is maintained
+   - Inconsistent page context usage across files
-   - Check behavior when no page parameter

-2. Navigation Links:
-   - Test all links using PAGE variable
-   - Verify correct URL formatting
-   - Check proper URL encoding
+   - Direct $page variable usage without proper initialization

-3. Redirects:
-   - Test all Location headers
-   - Verify correct page value is used
-   - Verify no unwanted fallbacks
+   - Mixed usage of get_page_context(false) and raw $page
-   - Test multi-parameter redirects
+   - Inconsistent multi-parameter URL construction

-### Future Improvements

-1. Review multi-parameter redirects for proper page parameter handling
-2. Consider creating dedicated function for Location headers
-3. Reconsider fallback behavior in get_page_context()
-4. Standardize hardcoded href usage
-5. Add unit tests for page context functions
-6. Add logging for debugging page context issues
-7. Consider session-based approach for complex flows
-8. Add caching if needed
-9. Improve error handling
-10. Consider URL structure improvements

 ### Migration Status

-- [x] Add new functions to util.inc
+- [x] Core functions added
-- [x] Update form handling
-- [x] Update navigation links
-- [x] Update simple redirects
-- [x] Update conditional redirects
+- [x] Basic usage updated
 - [ ] Review multi-parameter redirects
-- [ ] Add unit tests
-- [ ] Add logging
+- [ ] Add URL validation
-- [ ] Update documentation
-- [ ] Monitor for issues
-- [ ] Standardize hardcoded href usage
+- [ ] Standardize hardcoded paths
-- [ ] Reconsider fallback behavior